Postgraduate Course: Material Practice 1 (ARCH11228)

-- To introduce students to a variety of materials, material practices and processes.
+- Gain an introduction to a variety of materials, material practices and processes.

-- To have a critical understanding of the nature of materials through direct engagement with the materials and the associated processes.
+- Critically understand the nature of materials through direct engagement with the materials and the associated processes.

-- To understand and critically understand how differing materials and processes relate to each other in the context of a performance related objectives.
+- Gain an understanding and critical understanding of how differing materials and processes relate to each other in the context of a performance related objectives.

 |Graduate Attributes and Skills